bugboxau/BEX/README.md

 git push origin bugbox
 ```

-## Requirements on Netlify
+## Requirements for Vercel

-Dylan Nguyen's personal Netlify account is hosting BEX @ https://bex-project-bugbox.netlify.app/ which you can check to see if the pushes have worked.
-If you have a white screen, consult with Dylan for access to the Netlify Account and changes will have to be made.
+Dylan Nguyen's personal Vercel account is hosting BEX @ which you can check to see if the pushes have worked.Vercel safely stores your OPEN_API_KEY.
+You can add your own key if needed with:

-Netlify safely stores your OPEN_API_KEY.
-It is currently using my API_KEY which will run out after I complete Capstone, when it runs out you can add one by going to:

 Deployment Settings -> Environment Variables -> Create new environment variable.